Jeshikha/password-generator/README.md

   - Character types: Lowercase, Uppercase, Numeric, Special characters.
 - Validate each input and ensure at least one character type is selected.
 - Display the generated password either in an alert or on the page.

+## Success Message Enhancement

+To provide a better user experience, I implemented a success message that displays after a password is successfully generated.
+The message appears below the generated password input box.
+This feature enhances the feedback users receive when they generate a password.

 ## Challenges Faced